Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Literature review

-This study extends \cite{lu2022trade} to the network setting by considering interactions between the trades of every pair of stocks.
-Rather than studying the price impact of order imbalance on one stock at a time, we construct co-trading networks of all stocks together and explain the impact of trading interactions at market microstructure level on macroscopic price co-movements.
+This study \gdr{uses the paper} \cite{lu2022trade} \gdr{as starting point but instead considers} interactions between the trades of every pair of stocks.
+Rather than studying the price impact of order imbalance on one stock at a time, we construct co-trading networks of all stocks \gdr{jointly} and \gdr{study} the impact of trading interactions at market microstructure level on macroscopic price co-movements.